 Step 2: Extraction

 This is one of the most common — and most devastating — AI visibility failures.
-A beautiful, content-rich SPA can be completely invisible to AI recommendation engines.
+A beautiful, content-rich SPA can be completely absent from the knowledge models are built on, no matter how many times a live agent might successfully render it later.

 Step 3: Comprehension